Non-Local Representation based Mutual Affine-Transfer Network for Photorealistic Stylization: Proposed Method

-To increase the discriminative capacity, we encourage the representations to be sparse in order to better embed the semantic context information.
-Since the stick-breaking structure has the sum-to-one property, the traditional widely used $l_1$ regularization or Kullback-Leibler divergence \cite{Goodfellow-et-al-2016} could not be used to reduce the sparsity.
+For each context, its representation, extracted by the encoder of the network, indicates the proportion of each color basis in making up the given context.
+To enforce the local style transfer, we encourage the representations to be sparse, such that each context is mainly constructed by a few dominant color bases determined by the corresponding representations.
+From color transformation perspective, the color transfer for each context is mainly related to a few dominant color bases with large representations.
+In this way, we are able to perform local style transfer smoothly in a global consistent fashion due to the non-local characteristic of the representation scheme.
+With sparse constraint, the representation itself is more discriminative.
+That is, the contexts with different colors are easier to be distinguished.
+From this perspective, we say that the proposed non-local representation scheme is context-sensitive that would enable local style transfer.

+~The traditional widely used $l_1$ regularization or Kullback-Leibler divergence \cite{Goodfellow-et-al-2016} regularizes the sparsity of the network by reducing the summation of the representations.
+However, they cannot be used here to measure the sparsity as the representations are equal to one almost surely, due to the stick-breaking structure.
 Instead, we adopt the normalized entropy function~\cite{huang2017sparse}, defined in Eq.~\eqref{equ:entropyfun}, which decreases monotonically when the data become sparse.
-For example, if the representation has two dimensions with $s_{i1}+s_{i2}=1$, the local minimum only occurs at the boundaries of the quadrants,~\ie, either $s_{i1}$ or $s_{i2}$ is zero.
-This nice property guarantees the sparsity of arbitrary data even the data are sum-to-one.
+For example, if the representation for the $i$th pixel has two dimensions (\ie, two color bases) with $s_{1}+s_{2}=1$, the local minimum only occurs at the boundaries of the quadrants,~\ie, either $s_{1}$ or $s_{2}$ is zero.
+This nice property guarantees the sparsity of arbitrary data even under the condition that the data need to sum-to-one.

+In Eq.~\eqref{equ:entropyfun}, $num$ denotes the total number of pixels of the image.
+For the content image $num=m\times n$, and for the style image, $num=M\times N$.
 We choose $p=1$ for efficiency.
 The objective function for sparse loss can then be defined as